 Student Government Constitution

-Revised (Fall 2014)
+Revised (Fall2016)

 Preamble

 We, the Students of The University of Texas at Tyler, hereby recognize the Student Government Association (SGA) as the forum of student opinion.
 The SGA shall operate within the laws of the state of Texas and the Rules and Regulations of the Board of Regents of The University of Texas at Tyler.
 The SGA shall assist the University with identifying the interests, programs, and goals of the majority of students, communicate to the University community those interests, programs, and goals of students, and assist the University in providing students with programs to meet students' needs.